Battle of Manado: 1st Yokosuka Special Naval Landing Force (SNLF)

 The Mitsubishi G3M transport aircraft of the 1st Yokosuka SNLF would fly with an interval of 1500 m between each company.
-Carrying 12 paras and seven cargo containers each, 10 planes will carry the 1st Drop Group, while 8 will carry the 2nd Group.
+Carrying 12 paratroopers and seven cargo containers each, 10 planes would carry the 1st Drop Group, while eight would carry the 2nd Group.
 The drops would occur at an altitude of 500 ft and at a speed of 100 kn.

 The battle

 Landing on Manado (1st Force)

 Following the sighting of Japanese transport ships on 10 January, Schillmöller immediately garrisoned the troops in their quarters as planned.
 He also ordered Capt.
 Kroon's Combined Force (ca. 400 troops in total) to occupy the Manado coastlines and guard it against possible landings.
 On Kroon's left flank, in the Sario District, he placed Masselink's European Militia, while Lt. de Man's Stadswacht dig in on the right.
-Engineers are placed on standby, waiting for the order to destroy vital installations; NCOs and members of local government were also informed of the looming Japanese landing.
+Engineers were placed on standby, waiting for the order to destroy vital installations; NCOs and members of local government were also informed of the looming Japanese landing.

 Mori's 1st Sasebo Force landed on the northern and southern coast of Manado at 04:00 A.M on 11 January.
-Upon hearing reports about the landing, Kroon's Compagnie Menado immediately withdrew to the rear positions at Pineleng and Tinoör, without knowing what is happening on the beach, as Mori's troops overrun the 75 mm gun that was firing at the landing boats.
+Upon hearing reports about the landing, Kroon's Compagnie Menado immediately withdrew to the rear positions at Pineleng and Tinoör, without knowing what was happening on the beach, as Mori's troops overran the 75 mm gun that was firing at the landing boats.
 Yet they also ran into stout opposition from Masselink's militias, forcing them to bring all their automatic fire to bear.
 Japanese pressure forced Masselink to withdraw to Pineleng, only to find that the 1st Force had bypassed them into the town at 05:00, pressing him to move further southward.

 When Kroon's troops arrived half an hour later, Mori's troops forced him to withdraw southward along the Manado-Tomohon road to Roeroekan (Rurukan).
 When Masselink reported his positions to Schillmöller, he ordered him occupy the bridge at Pineleng instead, even though Japanese troops had already occupied it.
 Masselink eventually continued the retreat, reaching Tinoör by 07:00.
 After battling the Combined Force, Mori's 1st Force occupied Manado by 08:30.
-As reports of the landing began to come in, Schillmöller sent 5 RK brigades under Lt. van de Laar in Tomohon to Tinoör to support the retreating Combined Force.
-Immediately after capturing Manado, Mori advance southward to Tomohon at 09:45, bypassing the Dutch line of retreat.
+As reports of the landing began to come in, Schillmöller sent five RK brigades under Lt. van de Laar in Tomohon to Tinoör to support the retreating Combined Force.
+Immediately after capturing Manado, Mori advanced southward to Tomohon at 09:45, bypassing the Dutch line of retreat.